 It's nice to see Mustapha's pals making a relatively small (but I'm sure much appreciated) gesture to repay our moneyed mate for all his past generosity this week's seaside story.

 |Art: Joe McCaffrey|

 |Art: Jimmy Hansen|

-On Saturday Auntie Daisy opens her kitchen to the public, resulting in the expected portion of culinary quips from the grinning gagster and pals.
+On Saturday Auntie Daisy opens her kitchen to the public, resulting in the expected serving of culinary quips from the grinning gagster and pals.

 |Cheeky and Disco Kid|